 This season, the Central Division-champion Red Wings earned 110 points, one shy of the Dallas Stars for the best record and home-ice advantage through the Western Conference finals.

 Dave Lewis will be making his playoff coaching debut for Detroit, which will play its first postseason game without Scotty Bowman since 1993.
 But the Red Wings have 11 players who have at least 125 playoff games of experience and four more with at least 70 postseason appearances.

 BUFFALO, N.Y., April 10 (UPI) -- NHL Commissioner Gary Bettman announced Thursday the sale of the Buffalo Sabres had been approved.

 Both the NHL Board of Governors and U.S. Bankruptcy Court had to sign off on the sale before the team could be handed over to billionaire Tom Golisano.

 Golisano reportedly paid more than $80 million, plus future operating losses, for the Sabres.

 The 61-year-old Golisano is the founder of Rochester, N.Y.-based Paychex, the nation's second-largest payroll-processing company.
 He failed last fall in his third bid to become governor of New York.

 Former Sabres president Larry Quinn has served as Golisano's point man in the negotiations and said the final step in the sale is a closing, which is expected to take place in the next few days.

 Williams talks ongoing at North Carolina

-CHAPEL HILL, N.C., April 10 (UPI) -- Talks between North Carolina AD Dick Baddour and Kansas Coach Roy Williams likely will continue into the weekend.
+CHAPEL HILL, N.C., April 10 (UPI) -- Job talks between North Carolina AD Dick Baddour and Kansas Coach Roy Williams will apparently continue through Sunday.